 Working Capital = -6.34 + 0.46 * 200 = -6.34 + 92 = 85.66 ~ 86 Million Dollar.

-Therefore, we need 86 million dollars of working capital to achieve revenue of 200 million dollars.
+Therefore, we need 86 million dollars of working capital to achieve a revenue of 200 million dollars.

-This is probably the best of the methods because it takes into account the actual business or industry situation into consideration while giving an estimate of working capital.
+The operating cycle method is probably the best of the methods because it considers the actual business or industry situation while giving an estimate of working capital.
 A general rule can be stated in this method.
-Longer the working capital operating cycle, higher would be the requirement of working capital and vice versa.
-We would agree to the point also.
+The longer the working capital operating cycle, the higher the requirement for working capital and vice versa.
+We would agree on the point also.
 The following formula can be used to estimate or calculate the working capital

 Working Capital = Cost of Goods Sold (Estimated) * (No. of Days of Operating Cycle / 365 Days) + Bank and Cash Balance.